GRE Vocabulary Books: Recommended Fiction and Non-Fiction

 From doing this Amazon preview experiment myself, I discovered that novels by Robert Ludlum and Agatha Christie are especially GRE-like.
 What GRE-practice worthy novels can you find?
 Feel free to share your recommendations in the comments below.

-Tips and Tricks for Using the Reading Listed In This Article
+Tips and Tricks for Reading Practice

 It’s important to remember that the resources I’ve shared with you collect a wide variety of writing.
 While nearly all of the writing is good for GRE prep, some of the novels, essays, short stories and so on will be more useful to you than others.
 Here are a few tips and tricks for using the books above.